bobby060/dailyoffice/README.md

 Generate beautifully formatted prayer documents from *The Book of Common Prayer* (2019) using the Daily Office 2019 API.

+One of my daily struggles is the tension between the desire to disconnect from my phone and the convenience of not having to flip back and forward between the BCP and the readings.
+This project is an attempt to solve that problem by generating a single, well-formatted document for each prayer that I can send to my e-reader or print out.

 ## Overview

 This Python application fetches daily office liturgy from the [Daily Office 2019 API](https://api.dailyoffice2019.com) and generates well-formatted Markdown and PDF documents.
 The application supports: